Are you a new one?

 But now I’ve started just saying, “Yes, we’re new.
 I’m Lisa and this is Kay.
 It’s nice to meet you!”

-She then proceeds to tell us how she got her name (from her sweet little ol’ daddy), to ask us to pray about a sister, and eventually to say, “I thank you for coming, but I know you’re busy so I won’t keep you.”
+She then proceeds to tell us how she got her name (from her sweet little ol’ daddy), she asks us to pray for her sister, and eventually says, “I thank you for coming, but I know you’re busy so I won’t keep you.”

 But even though I’m sad her memory is fading further and further away, I’m glad she reminds us that we are new every day.